*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Head to the Village Green for a relaxing stroll, stopping at the Commons Lunch Restaurant for some tasty food (famous for its johnnycakes!).
 If you’re a fan of fine art, you will love the Art Cafe, where you can ponder over the work of local artists whilst enjoying your morning coffee.
 Check out the Wilbor House too, if you have time, which is where Little Compton Historical Society resides.
 There is an exhibit here and museum shop you can explore!

 Being surrounded by water, Little Compton has two great beach spots for the summer – South Shore Beach and the Goosewing Beach Preserve.
 Bring a picnic and spend the day relaxing, sunbathing and swimming here.
 Not too far away is the Sakonnet Lighthouse if you fancied a drive to see this popular town landmark too.
-All this exploring no doubt makes you tired.
-Grab your designated driver and go to Carolyn’s Sakonnet Vineyards for award winning wines, daily tours and wine tastings.
-Relax outdoors within their 150 acres with a glass (or bottle!) of exquisite wine.

 East Greenwich

-Located in Kent Country, East Greenwich is one of the Ocean State’s wealthiest communities.
-From casual shopping, waterfront restaurants, quaint art galleries and educational exhibits, this New England gem has so much to offer for both locals and visitors!
-For a bit of a history lesson, make sure you head to the Varnum Armory Museum for a look at the vast collection of military artefacts and the New England Wireless & Steam Museum for a better understanding of the history of radio and steam power.
+For a bit of a history lesson, make sure you head to the Varnum Armory Museum for a look at the vast collection of military artifacts and the New England Wireless & Steam Museum for a better understanding of the history of radio and steam power.
 You will learn so much!

 Main Street is home to some delicious food and drink options.
-If you’re all about a big hearty breakfast, check out the ever so popular old school Jigger’s Diner for good quality food, or Dante’s Kitchen for their famous southern specialty of chicken and waffles.
+If you’re all about a big hearty breakfast, check out the ever so popular old-school Jigger’s Diner for good quality food, or Dante’s Kitchen for their famous southern specialty of chicken and waffles.
 For your caffeine fix, head to Main Street Coffee or Silver Spoon Bakery for a great selection of coffee and cakes.
 Grab a takeout and then have a wander through Frenchtown Park & Frye Nature Preserve for some wildlife spotting.

 If you’re in desperate need of some local live music, make a reservation at BLU on the Water or The Trap Brew Pub & Grill, who regularly host local musicians for live acoustic nights!
 If you fancy a crafty cocktail beforehand, Besos Kitchen & Cocktails is the place to be, especially if you can get a seat on the patio!
 For those up for a challenge with family and friends, save 60 minutes in your itinerary for The RI Riddle Room and one of their many mysterious escape rooms – think fast!